Can You Work and Study in UK?

 In conclusion, if you are an international student studying in the UK, you are allowed to work part-time while studying.
 However, there are some restrictions on the number of hours you can work, depending on your visa status.
 Working while studying in the UK can have many benefits, such as earning extra money and gaining work experience, but it can also have some drawbacks, such as stress and burnout.
 If you are unable or unwilling to work, there are other alternatives that you can consider, such as scholarships or bursaries.
 Whatever you choose to do, make sure to find a balance between your work and study commitments.

-Related Article: Best Places to Study ACCA in the UK
+Related Article: Best Place to Study in the UK: A Comprehensive Guide